-Chiona is located 91 km east of Agios Nikolaos and 22km east of Sitia, 2km east of the small town Palekastro.
+Chiona is located 91 km east of Agios Nikolaos and 22km east of Sitia, 2km east of the small town of Palekastro.
 It is a nice sandy beach with whitish sand and shallow blue water.
-The beach is not too long, but is renowned for its beauty and serenity.
+The beach is not too long but is renowned for its beauty and serenity.

-Opposite of Chiona you will see the small islands Grandes.
-Moreover, in the position Roussolakkos, just next to the beach, you can visit the remains of an ancient Minoan port and settlement.
+Opposite Chiona you will see the small island of Grandes.
+Moreover, in the position of Roussolakkos, just next to the beach, you can visit the remains of an ancient Minoan port and settlement.
 North of Chiona, you will meet the long beach of Kouremenos, the most famous spot for windsurfing in Crete.
-Moreover, you can walk till the top of the hill Kastri on the west end of the beach, where you'll meet the ruins of an old fort and have amazing views to the sea.
+Moreover, you can walk to the top of the hill Kastri on the west end of the beach, where you'll meet the ruins of an old fort and have amazing views of the sea.